cpp-lln-lab/datalad_crash_course/README.md

 - the `l` means that the file you are looking at is a "link"
 - the `->` at the end shows what this links to: in this case a file in the `.git/annex` in the root of the dataset
-- the file size (the 5th column on the `ls` output above) is usually a hit that the content of that file has been annexed: in this case the "size" of this nifti image is less than that a very simple JSON file (which sounds unlikely if the content were not annexed).
+- the file size (the 5th column on the `ls` output above) is usually a hint that the content of that file has been annexed: in this case the "size" of this nifti image is less than that a very simple JSON file (which sounds unlikely if the content were not annexed).